E. J. Hughes: Legacy

 Hughes' paintings are best known for their strong and appealing images of the landscape and seascape of British Columbia.
 Jack Shadbolt described Hughes as "the most engaging intuitive painter of the BC landscape since Emily Carr."
 His distinctive style of painting is marked by the use of flattened space, skewed perspective, and simplified shapes.
 The paintings combine compelling clarity with a sense of the unknown and an appreciation for his natural surroundings.
 His sources are many, among them Jan Vermeer, his favorite artist, and the Mexican muralists, such as Diego Rivera.

 Hughes was elected to the Royal Canadian Academy of Arts in 1969.
 Hughes was awarded with Honorary Doctorates from the University of Victoria in 1994 and the Emily Carr Institute of Art and Design in 1997.
 In 2001, he received the Order of Canada and, in 2005, he was awarded the Order of British Columbia.
 Both of these awards cited his dedication to representing Canada with passion and originality.

 The Vancouver Art Gallery has the most extensive holding of Hughes' work in public hands and mounted a major retrospective exhibition in 2003, curated by Ian M. Thom.

 Record sale prices

 His painting Lake Okanagan was purchased at a rural Ontario yard sale for C$200.
 Six years later, in 2007, the purchaser sold it at auction for $402,500.
-In November 2018, his painting Fishboats, River Inlet sold for $2,041,250 CDN (premium included) at the Heffel Auction.
+In November 2018, his painting Fishboats, River Inlet sold for $2,041,250 CAD (premium included) at the Heffel Auction.
+On November 19, 2025, the Hughes painting Entrance to Howe Sound sold at auction for $4.8 million CAD, breaking the record for the highest price ever paid for an artwork by a B.C. artist, and becoming the fourth most expensive Canadian artwork sold at auction.
+In spring 2026, E.J.
+Hughes's Coastal Boats Near Sidney, BC (1948), consigned by the Emily Carr University of Art + Design to benefit student awards, soared to $5,701,250 and established a new auction record for the artist.